ceramicnetwork/specs/README.md

 There are currently three main doctypes specified by Ceramic, but more can be added in the future if needed.

-- [3id](./doctypes/3id.md) - Self-sovereign identities using the DID standard
-- [tile](./doctypes/tile.md) - Tile documents used to describe services, schemas, metadata, access control, etc.
+- [Tile](https://github.com/ceramicnetwork/CIP/issues/56) - Tile documents used to describe services, schemas, metadata, access control, etc.
-- [account-link](./doctypes/account-link.md) - Links from blockchain addresses to DIDs
+- [CAIP-10 link](https://github.com/ceramicnetwork/CIP/issues/15) - Links from blockchain addresses to DIDs

 ### Update rules

 Each doctype needs to specify rules for what constitutes valid updates and valid sequences of log records.
-For example, the *3id* doctype only allows the user to add or remove document properties if the records are signed by the *management key* of the 3id, while the *tile* doctype is more flexible and might require signatures from multiple parties.
 The doctype may also specify the required data format for the content of the given document.
-For example, the *account-link* doctype only allows one DID as its content.
+For example, the *CAIP-10 link* doctype only allows one DID as its content.

 ## Document update propagation